Ryan Colclough: Scunthorpe United

 On 9 August 2018, Colclough joined League One side Scunthorpe United for an undisclosed fee, signing a three-year deal.

 He left the club by mutual consent on 16 October 2020, following an investigation into an assault charge.

 Altrincham

 On 24 November 2020, Colclough signed for National League side Altrincham whilst on bail for the assault charge.
 All charges were dropped after the Crown Prosecution Service ruled there was insufficient evidence for a conviction.

 Chesterfield

 On 12 January 2023, Colclough signed for National League side Chesterfield for an undisclosed fee, signing an 18-month deal.

 In August 2025, he departed the club after having his contract terminated by mutual consent.

 AFC Fylde

 On 9 September 2025, Colclough joined National League North club AFC Fylde on a two-year deal.

-Personal life
+On 19 January 2026, the club parted company with the player.

+Southend United

+In July 2026, Colclough joined National League club Southend United, signing a one-year deal with the option of a further year.

+Legal issues

+In 2013, Colclough allegedly punched a nightclub doorman before telling him to "go back to his own country".
+He was found not guilty.

+In 2015, Colclough ran away from the police and hurled abuse at two officers as they approached him in relation to an alleged assault earlier that same night.
+Colclough was tasered by police after he walked back to them "hunching his shoulders and clenching his fists".
+Colclough was ordered to pay £580 in fines and costs.

+In 2020, Colclough was charged with assault on an emergency services worker and criminal damage after an initial call had been made to report a man acting in a drunk and disorderly manner in a Mexican restaurant in Doncaster.

+In 2022, Colclough was fined £2,000 and was ordered to pay £500 in compensation after he assaulted a security officer at a casino in the Isle of Man.
+Colclough was also sentenced to a five-year exclusion order and to pay prosecution costs of £250.

-In December 2024, Colcough pleaded not guilty to a Grievous bodily harm charge, having been said to have assaulted another male in January of the same year.
-He will stand trial in April 2026.
+In December 2024, Colclough pleaded not guilty to a Grievous bodily harm charge, having been said to have assaulted another male in January of the same year.
+In May 2026, he was found guilty and after spending 7 weeks on remand he was sentenced to 28 months in prison, suspended for two years.